-When imagining a role in the investment industry, you may picture a traditional financial position filled with mathematical analysis and number-crunching.
+When imagining a career in Investment Research, you may picture a traditional financial position filled with mathematical analysis and number-crunching.
 But instead, let’s imagine a role where your creativity and curiosity are held in higher esteem than your numeracy skills.
 At Baillie Gifford, we like to see things differently.
 For us, it’s not about looking for graduates from a particular degree.
 Instead, we look for particular graduates – people who are inquisitive thinkers who have the vision to see what the future could look like.
 That’s why we are just as likely to hire a musician, a doctor or a politics graduate, as we are a mathematician.

 As a graduate trainee, 80% of your time will be spent researching.
 And for us, inspiration can come from anywhere.
 You’ll have to cast your net far and wide to collect information and create your own unique viewpoint.
 This will enable you to spot investment opportunities that others may have missed.

 It takes creativity to look at the world and imagine how it could change in the next five to ten years.
 It takes skill to identify the direction of corporate culture, how industries may evolve and the sways of our society.
 You’ll have to explore politics, socio-economic conditions, and current affairs.
 It’s challenging, but it’s also incredibly intellectually rewarding.